 Conwy Golf Club

-Boasting an 18 hole Championship course over parkland and links, Maesdu Golf Course is situated in Llandudno, a Victorian promenade town, which covers 6500 yards and is suitable for all levels of golfers
+Boasting an 18 hole Championship course over parkland and links, Maesdu Golf Club is situated in Llandudno, a Victorian promenade town, which covers 6,500 yards and is suitable for all levels of golfers

-Nefyn & District Golf Club is a par 72 golf course celebrated for its extraordinary and perverse nature.
-Although not a links course there are sea views from every one of the 27 holes and is known as one of the best 18 hole courses for its spectacular location on the edge of the Llyn Peninsula covering 6520 yards.
-With a thin stretch of land covering 9 holes this can make both a challenging and fun team building event and will challenge even the most experienced of golfers not to lose the ball over the edge and into the waters below.
+Nefyn and District Golf Club is a par 72 golf course celebrated for its extraordinary and perverse nature.
+Although not a links course there are sea views from every one of the 27 holes and is known as one of the best 18 hole courses for its spectacular location on the edge of the Llŷn Peninsula covering 6,520 yards.
+With a thin stretch of land covering nine holes this can make both a challenging and fun team building event and will challenge even the most experienced of golfers not to lose the ball over the edge and into the waters below.

 Royal St David's Golf Club